racket/typed-racket/rfcs/text/0002-type-ann-for-struct-properties-in-structs.md

 As of Racket 7.2, most struct properties doesn't work in Typed Racket.
 Type information of struct type properties is incomplete.
-For example, the type of `prop:custom` is `Struct-Type-Property`, which contains no specific type information it expects.
+For example, the type of `prop:custom-write` is just `Struct-Type-Property`, which contains no specific type information it expects.
 Also, there is no type-checking property values against properties.